Conor McGregor calls Trump a 'phenomenal' president on Twitter

 Conor McGregor, the famed Ultimate Fighting Championship fighter, took to Twitter on Monday to praise President Trump who was celebrating his three-year anniversary since being sworn into office.

 "Phenomenal President," McGregor said.
-He posted an image of a goat , which is widely known mean "Greatest of All Time."
+He posted an image of a goat, which is widely known to mean "Greatest of All Time."

 "Most certainly one of them anyway, as he sits atop the shoulders of many amazing giants that came before him.
 No easy feet (sic).
 Early stages of term also.
 Incredible.
 Congrats and Happy Martin Luther King Jr. day America"